Apostrophe

 You really want the docs

-Right now, all the juicy info is in the A3 docs, so head over there and start reading!
+Right now, all the juicy info is in the ApostropheCMS docs, so head over there and start reading!
 This boilerplate project is a fun introduction to the UI, but you'll want to know more to really try it out.

 Updated